20 Fruits in German: The Sweet and Simple Guide to German Fruits

 Now that you know the names of 20 common fruits in German, let’s take a look at six popular German fruit dishes you’re likely to experience in a German-speaking country.

 Even though it bears the name of the German capital, this dish is actually a traditional Austrian pastry.
-It’s made of a sweet dough filled with strawberry, raspberry, plum or cherry jam.
+It’s made of a sweet dough filled with strawberry, raspberry, plum or cherry jam and resembles a donut.

 Now you know all the fruits you’d see in the grocery store or growing beside the road.
 Not only that, you know the names of common fruit-based dishes and can figure out the ingredients of many more you see advertised in bakeries and restaurants.